mitdbg/palimpzest/README.md

 ## Configuring for Code Generation Solution

-If you want to enable LLM generating code to perform batch operations, you have to modify the config.yaml (by default, Palimpzest uses `~/.palimpzest/config_default.yaml`) so that `codegen: true` and `parallel: false` are set.
+If you want to enable LLM generating code to perform batch operations, you have to modify the config.yaml (by default, Palimpzest uses `~/.palimpzest/config_default.yaml`) so that `codegen: true` is set.

 Furthermore, you can modify the following parameters to influence the code generation process:
 - `codegen_num_ensemble`: how many parallel code snippets to generate.
 Default to `4`.